 Bucharest Bucuresti, Romania Travel Guide

-Metro maps are available at all stations and online.
+Metro maps are available at all depots and online.
 Metro hubs include Piațan Unirii, Piața Victoriei, and Eroilor, offering connections between lines.
 STB route maps are found online and at major stops.
 Google Maps integrates public transport data for route planning.

 Use Google Maps for route planning.
 Purchase a multi-day pass for frequent use.
 Always validate your card/ticket.